-- If at the time of the contestants' briefing a contestant has not shown up (at an Area Contest), an alternate speaker from that speaker's club may attend the briefing. - The contestant must show up by the time the person conducting the contest (usually the Chair) is introduced to the audience.
-If not, the speaker is disqualified and the alternate can compete.
+- If at the time of the contestants' briefing a contestant has not shown up for the contest), an alternate speaker from that speaker's club may attend the briefing and participate in the speaking order draw. - The contestant must show up by the time the person conducting the contest (usually the Chair) is introduced to the audience.
 However, the primary contestant has to first report to the Contest Chair, and must waive their right to the briefing.
+He or she then takes the speaking order slot drawn by the alternate.
+If the contestant has not shown up by the time the Contest Chair is introduced, the speaker is disqualified and the alternate can compete.